FOR EMERGENCIES & CRIMES IN PROGRESS ALWAYS DIAL 9-1-1

 A: The location is 1444 W. Garvey Avenue, West Covina, CA 91790.
 The non-emergency phone number is (626) 939-8500.

-A: Release forms for stored, impounded, or recovered stolen vehicles may be obtained from the Records Division at the Police Department from 7:00am – 8:00pm daily.
-Proof of current ownership and registration and a valid driver’s license are required.
+A: Release forms for stored, impounded, or recovered stolen vehicles may be obtained from the Records Bureau at the Police Department from 7:30am – 5:30pm Monday through Friday (Closed city-observed holidays).
+Proof of current ownership, current registration, and a valid driver’s license are required.